betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 :::
 <!--  -->
-::: details How much does a planter usually plant in a day?
+::: details How much does a Planter usually plant in a day?

 Planters in Canada usually plant between 1000 and 3000 trees a day.